ripht/wroomba/README.md

 - A little circuit to get 3.3V from roomba's ~20V battery

 ### Software
 The software is a standard ESP32 project for use with the ESP-IDF v4.0.1.
-It's forked from cbrx's great original project which uses the old, pre-CMAKE esp-idf.
+It's forked from cybrox's great original project which uses the old, pre-CMAKE esp-idf.

 ### Usage
 Since for my application, the actual scheduling of tasks is done on a central device.
 Wroomba merely needs to add an API between that scheduler and the Roomba Open Interface.
 This Software exposes a very simple HTTP API with the following endpoints: